 - 83% said it was important or very important that the shin guard was as small as possible

-- 80% said it was important or very important the fit was good
+- 80% said it was important or very important that the fit was good

 - 89% said they used tape or underwrap to keep their shin guards in place.

-- 48% had to some extent (30%) or high degree (18%) Experienced pain or soreness in the Achilles tendon
+- 48% had to some extent (30%) or to a high degree (18%) Experienced pain or soreness in the Achilles tendon

-- 74% had to some extent (54%) or high degree (20%), experienced muscle stiffness or convulsion in the calves.
+- 74% had to some extent (54%) or to a high degree (20%), experienced muscle stiffness or cramps in the calves.

-- 51% had to some extent (37%) or high degree (14%), had experienced blisters due to the use of football boots.
+- 51% had to some extent (37%) or to a high degree (14%) experienced blisters due to football boots.

-The market survey thus confirmed our assumptions and we could conclude that there was a real demand for a product that could solve the problems a player may experience in relation to the discomfort of the lower leg, as well as the use of shin guards.
+The market survey confirmed our suspicions and we concluded that there was a real demand for a product that could solve player problems.
+We set out to tackle the issue of pain in the lower leg, as well as improving players’ experiences with shin guards.

-The shin guard is lightweight and thus weighs only 75 grams.
-At the same time it has the same size as the most popular guards on the market.
-We have made our guards of a special material that you can shape in a short amount of time, so that the guard fits you perfectly, giving you a truly unique fit.
+Our shin guard is lightweight, weighing in at only 75 grams.
+Despite its lightweight, our shin guard is the same size as the most popular guards on the market.
+We have made our guards from a special material that you can shape in a short amount of time, so that the guard fits you perfectly.

-At the same time, the shin guard can remain stable in the included sock, and remains in place during activity, without the use of tape or underwrap.
+Our shin guard fits securely in our Liiteguard sock, and stays in place during activity, without the use of tape or underwrap.

-The sock has a compressive effect throughout the lower leg, which can reduce muscle aches and stiffness during and after intense physical activity.
-There is also an extra tight compression on the Achilles tendon, which can have an effect on the Achilles tendon pain.
+Our sock has a compressive effect throughout the lower leg, which can reduce muscle aches and stiffness during and after intense physical activity.
+There is also an extra tight compression on the Achilles tendon, which can reduce Achilles tendon pain.

-Under the sole there is a silicone coating, which ensures you don't slip around the boot, which you can do in normal soccer socks.
-The sole is made of a material called SoftAir Plus, which transports sweat faster than cotton, so the foot feels drier than if using a cotton sock.
-The material also has the function of maintaining heat if you are inactive/cold and removing heat/sweat when active.
+We have placed silicone coating under the foot sole, ensuring that you don't slip around in your boot, which can happen in normal soccer socks.
+The sole is made of a material called SoftAir Plus, which transports sweat away from skin faster than cotton, so your foot feels drier.
+The material also functions to maintain heat if you are inactive or cold, while also removing heat via sweat when you’re active.